 Cons of Tech IPOs

-Automated Investing—The Automated Investing platform is owned by SoFi Wealth LLC, an SEC Registered Investment Advisor (“Sofi Wealth“).
-Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC, an affiliated SEC registered broker dealer and member FINRA/SIPC, (“SoFi Securities”).
+1) Automated Investing and advisory services are provided by SoFi Wealth LLC, an SEC-registered investment adviser (“SoFi Wealth“).
+Brokerage services are provided to SoFi Wealth LLC by SoFi Securities LLC.

-Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
+2) Active Investing and brokerage services are provided by SoFi Securities LLC, Member FINRA (www.finra.org)/SIPC(www.sipc.org).
 Clearing and custody of all securities are provided by APEX Clearing Corporation.

-For additional disclosures related to the SoFi Invest platforms described above, please visit www.sofi.com/legal.
+For additional disclosures related to the SoFi Invest platforms described above please visit SoFi.com/legal.

 Neither the Investment Advisor Representatives of SoFi Wealth, nor the Registered Representatives of SoFi Securities are compensated for the sale of any product or service sold through any SoFi Invest platform.
-Information related to lending products contained herein should not be construed as an offer to sell, solicitation to buy or a pre-qualification of any loan product offered by SoFi Lending Corp and/or its affiliates.

 Investing in an Initial Public Offering (IPO) involves substantial risk, including the risk of loss.
 Further, there are a variety of risk factors to consider when investing in an IPO, including but not limited to, unproven management, significant debt, and lack of operating history.
 For a comprehensive discussion of these risks please refer to SoFi Securities’ IPO Risk Disclosure Statement.
 IPOs offered through SoFi Securities are not a recommendation and investors should carefully read the offering prospectus to determine whether an offering is consistent with their investment objectives, risk tolerance, and financial situation.